lambda826/My-Notebook/99 Interview/BQ.md

 	- Communicate your ideas clearly and effectively
 - **Keys**
 	- Discuss the significant accomplishments that you have contributed to your current role
-	- Share the positive impact of your contribute
+	- Share the positive impact of your contributions on your colleagues and company
+	- Explain how your past experiences helped you to reach where your are
+	- Show you are passionate about your current work
+	- Pull your most proficient skills from the job description
+	- Be con

 # Tell me about a time you disaggreed with someone
 - **Evaluation**